regolith-linux/website/content/en/docs/Overview/_index.md

   What is Regolith?
 ---

-Regolith is a collection of open source components that together form a general-purpose interface for using a computer, also known as a *desktop environment*.
-Many of the UI components that are used to build Regolith are independent open source projects that have simply been integrated, packaged, and configured for a specific workflow and visual aesthetic.
+Regolith is a collection of open source components that together form a general-purpose interface for using a computer, also known as a *desktop environment* [[1]](#footnotes).
+Many of the UI components that are used to build Regolith are independent open source projects [[2]](#footnotes) that have simply been integrated, packaged, and configured for a specific workflow and visual aesthetic.
 Most computer desktop environments are optimized for ease-of-use and familiarity with commercial operating systems such as Microsoft Windows or Apple's OS X. In contrast, Regolith provides a way of interacting with a computer that is **optimized for user productivity** and does not attempt to mimic legacy UI paradigms for familiarity.

 ## The Keyboard, the Mouse, and the Monitor